kaustubh-sadekar/FunMirrors/README.md

 ### Creating mirror surfaces using numpy
 I have used np.meshgrid to create the entire plane surface in 3D.
-Some of the planes used are shown below Mirror using a gaussian function           |  Inverted mirror using an inverted gaussian function
+Some of the planes used are shown below.

+Mirror using a gaussian function           |  Inverted mirror using an inverted gaussian function
 :-------------------------:|:-------------------------:
 ![](/Mirror1.png)  |  ![](/Mirror2.png)